MaayanLab/software-testing/2-functional-testing/README.md

 For scientists and researchers, unit tests are probably more important than functional tests because they allow us to directly verify that complex algorithms work—and continue to work—as expected.
 That said, functional tests can give you a measure of comfort in knowing that the basic aspects of your web application work across deployments.

-Since many of our applications share a typical pipeline, `input gene list -> analysis -> output to user`, verifying that functional slice is probably a good start.
+Since many of our applications share a typical pipeline, `input gene list -> analyze list -> output results`, verifying that functional slice is probably a good start.

 ## Browser automation with Selenium